franciscovillaescusa/Quijote-simulations/separate_universe/README.md

 The code is written for a custom version of Gadget-4, which takes the additional parameter SUGlobalScaleFile in its input parameter file.
-This is only import if you want to run the Gadget FoF halo finder, since we need to rescale the linking length in the separate universes as a function of time.
+This is only important if you want to run the Gadget FoF halo finder, since we need to rescale the linking length in the separate universes as a function of time.

 Running